relastle/glacier/README.md

 - [reStructuredText Style](https://github.com/relastle/glacier#restructuredtext-style)

 The functions with docstring below will produce the exact the same help message with fed into `glacier`.
-(You don't neet to specify which docstring style is used 😄)
+(You don't need to specify which docstring style is used 😄)

 #### Google Style